 Function decorator to create a modal dialog.

-A function decorated with @st.experimental_dialog becomes a dialog function.
+A function decorated with @st.dialog becomes a dialog function.
 When you call a dialog function, Streamlit inserts a modal dialog into your app.
 Streamlit element commands called within the dialog function render inside the modal dialog.

 The dialog function can accept arguments that can be passed when it is called.
 Any values from the dialog that need to be accessed from the wider app should generally be stored in Session State.